goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 4.13 Test the five possible outcomes

-**TL;DR:** When testing a flow, ensure to cover five potential categories.
+**אמ;לק:** When testing a flow, ensure to cover five potential categories.
 Any time some action is triggered (e.g., API call), a reaction occurs, a meaningful **outcome** is produced and calls for testing.
 There are five possible outcome types for every flow: a response, a visible state change (e.g., DB), an outgoing API call, a new message in a queue, and an observability call (e.g., logging, metric).
 See a [checklist here](https://testjavascript.com/wp-content/uploads/2021/10/the-backend-checklist.pdf).
 Each type of outcome comes with unique challenges and techniques to mitigate those challenges - we have a dedicated guide about this topic: [Node.js testing - beyond the basics](https://github.com/testjavascript/nodejs-integration-tests-best-practices)

 **Otherwise:** Consider a case when testing the addition of a new product to the system.
 It's common to see tests that assert on a valid response only.
 What if the product was failed to persist regardless of the positive response? what if when adding a new product demands calling some external service, or putting a message in the queue - shouldn't the test assert these outcomes as well?
 It's easy to overlook various paths, this is where a [checklist comes handy](https://testjavascript.com/wp-content/uploads/2021/10/the-backend-checklist.pdf)